 With its vision of “Security in DNA, Trust through Transparency,” ZTE conforms to industry-recognized standards and best practices to continuously enhance security with three central pillars:

 ZTE has a comprehensive cybersecurity governance structure to mitigate risk.
-ZTE’s Cyber Security Committee, chaired by the CEO, is the top decision-making organization, and ensures that industry-recognized cybersecurity practices are deployed and integrated across all business units.
-ZTE adopts the three lines model for cybersecurity governance: The first line is business units that implement controls over the cybersecurity of products; the second line is the Product Security Department with three cybersecurity labs (more to come), implementing internal and external independent security assessments and supervision; the third line is the Internal Control & Audit Department to audit the effectiveness of the first line and second line.
+ZTE’s Cybersecurity Committee, chaired by the CEO, is the top decision-making organization, and ensures that industry-recognized cybersecurity practices are deployed and integrated across all business units.
+ZTE adopts the “three lines” model for cybersecurity governance: The first line is business units that implement controls over the cybersecurity of products; the second line is the Product Security Department with three cybersecurity labs, implementing internal and external independent security assessments and supervision; the third line is the Internal Control & Audit Department to audit the effectiveness of the first line and second line.

 ZTE develops its products in line with industry-recognized standards and specifications, including 3GPP security specifications, ITU X.805, and Software Engineering Institute (SEI) CERT secure coding standards.
-For example, ZTE 5G products has passed NESAS network equipment evaluation against 3GPP Security Assurance Specification (SCAS), and ZTE 5G RAN solution has obtained the Common Criteria evaluation assurance level (EAL) 3+ certificate.
-ZTE also employs a second-line independent security assessment that relies on professional cybersecurity experts (Cybersecurity Information Systems Security Professional (CISSP), Certified Secure Software Lifecycle Professional (CSSLP), Certified Information System Auditor (CISA), Offensive Security Certified Professional (OSCP), etc.); follows industry security assessment standards, such as the Open Web Application Security Project (OWASP), Open Source Security Testing Methodology Manual (OSSTMM), and NIST SP800-115; and adopts professional security assessment tools for source code review, vulnerability scanning, protocol robustness, and others.
+For example, ZTE 5G products have passed NESAS network equipment evaluation against 3GPP Security Assurance Specification (SCAS), and ZTE 5G RAN solution has obtained the Common Criteria evaluation assurance level (EAL) 3+ certificate.
+ZTE also employs a second-line independent security assessment that relies on professional cybersecurity experts (Cybersecurity Information Systems Security Professional (CISSP), Certified Secure Software Lifecycle Professional (CSSLP), Certified Information System Auditor (CISA), Offensive Security Certified Professional (OSCP), etc.).
+ZTE also follows industry security assessment standards, such as the Open Web Application Security Project (OWASP), Open Source Security Testing Methodology Manual (OSSTMM), and NIST SP800-115 and adopts professional security assessment tools for source code review, vulnerability scanning, protocol robustness, and other standards.